emacs-mirror/emacs/mps/manual/source/topic/porting.rst

 Contribute
 ----------

-Consider contributing your new platform to the MPS.
+Consider contributing the new platform to the MPS.
 See :ref:`contributing`.